syrilster/JavaScript-and-related-tech/React JS/README.md

 ## How React JS and JSX works
 * JSX is an extension to JavaScript which is enabled by React and it allows HTML like code to be included in JS files.
+* JSX is just syntactic sugar for JavaScript, allowing you to write HTMLish code instead of nested React.createElement(...) calls.
 * The HTML is converted to something else by Babel transpiler.
 Example:
     ```
     ReactDOM.render(<p> Hello World !!</p>, document.querySelector('#demoApp'));